 It’s been a long road to get here for Celeste and Mark and even more so for their three adopted children.

-Jeremisha, Floyd and Jermaine were separated in foster homes, suffered malnourishment and abuse.
+Jermesha, Floyd and Jermain were separated in foster homes, suffered malnourishment and abuse.

 “They’ve been through so much and I don’t know what we can provide them other than love and a stable home,” Mark said.